 Dr Yarnell is the Leader of the Ecology and Conservation Research Group and REF2021 Unit of Assessment Co-ordinator for C14 Geography and Environmental Studies.
-He also teaches undergraduate modules including Wildlife Management and the African Field Course, and Postgraduate module Protected Species Surveying.
+He also teaches undergraduate modules including Wildlife Management and the African Field Course, and the Postgraduate module Protected Species Surveying.
 His research interests lie within the broad field of ecology and conservation.

 Areas of research interest include: